 With the constant influx of Cubans, and then later Haitian and other Latin American immigrants, Miami-Dade County, with 2,716,940 people in 2019, has grown to be the seventh most populous county in the United States according to Wikipedia.
 The U.S. Census Bureau statistics say a great deal about the Miami population.
-In 2005 over 60% of the population was of Hispanic or Latino origin.
-There is almost the same percentage for Black as for White non-Hispanics, 20% for each.
-In 2000 (the latest data available) almost 51% was foreign born.
+In 2016, 46.1% of the population was of Hispanic or Latino origin.
+Blacks make up 21.1% of the population and non-Hispanic whites make up 39.2% of the population.
+According to Florida International University, 51% was foreign born.
 In 2005 there were 26,120 building permits issued.
 The homeownership rate through 2019 is 51.2%.
 The main economic activity for the area is tourism, although it seems there is always much construction going on in the area.

 Besides the talents that the Cubans brought to this city, they brought their own architectural traditions.
 Although modern architecture had found a great home in Cuba, here, maybe because of what the Cuban revolution had imposed on them, the new Cuban-Americans reached for their roots in Classical Cuban architecture and developed an affinity for its new Mediterranean cousin.
 Because of this Mediterranean architecture is part of the everyday landscape found almost everywhere in this county.